LGBT Activists View Obama as Staunch Champion of Their Cause

-It was a new look for the White House: illuminated in rainbow colors to celebrate the Supreme Court decision allowing same-sex marriage nationwide.
+It was a new look for the White House, bathed in rainbow colors to celebrate the Supreme Court decision allowing same-sex marriage nationwide.

 President Barack Obama, who was inside, felt the glow on that June night in 2015.